0x1Super/Cyber-Security-Notes/00 Progress/Boxes/HTB/Windows/Buff/03 Privesc.md

 checking serachsploit for cloudme and we found a [BOF] script changing the payload in the script and adding my own msfvenom
 ![[Pasted image 20211007231319.png]]
-script to get a shell back using [[Chisel]] to tunnel the service to my machine because windows machine doesn't have python so i cant run the script on the server
+script to get a shell back using [[03 Commands/Linux/Pivoting]] to tunnel the service to my machine because windows machine doesn't have python so i cant run the script on the server
 ![[Pasted image 20211007231336.png]]
 ![[Pasted image 20211007231353.png]]
 and we are root!